 DUIs can have serious consequences, including fines, probation, losing your driver’s license, and even possible jail time.
 You want the best possible defense to minimize the effects of a DUI charge on your future.

 If you were arrested and/or charged with DUI/DWI, you can count on our experienced DUI defense attorneys to defend your rights and your future.
-Get in touch with Fargo criminal defense lawyer Tatum O’Brien by email or the legal team of O’Keeffe O’Brien Lyson Foss by phone at 701-235-8000 or 877-235-8002 toll-free to learn more.
+Get in touch with Fargo criminal defense lawyer Tatum O’Brien by email or the legal team of O’Keeffe O’Brien Lyson Attorneys by phone at 701-235-8000 or 877-235-8002 toll-free to learn more.